Signed Into Law

 Which agencies enforce SB1300?

-SB1300 is enforced by Local Law Enforcement Agencies, District Attorneys / County Prosecutors and Texas Department of Criminal Justice.
+SB1300 is enforced by District Attorneys / County Prosecutors, Local Law Enforcement Agencies and Texas Department of Criminal Justice.

 Q

-The compliance urgency for SB1300 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1300 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q